Pan-John/ETH_TAIPEI_10Gear_ZinKedin/README.md

 ## Abstractions about how it works

-1. First, job seeker creates CV through `CV_Template` contract, which can be verified by... let's say ex-company.
-Relatively, company issues several hiring informations, incuding job title and several discriptions through `Vacancy_Template` contract.
+1. With ZinKedin, job-seekers can create CV through `CV_Template` contract, including experience that can be verified by previous employer and NFT certificate like TOFIL.
+Relatively, companies can issue hiring informations, incuding job title, several discriptions and requirement like job tenure through `Vacancy_Template` contract.
 <img width="567" alt="截圖 2023-04-22 下午11 11 42" src="https://user-images.githubusercontent.com/125814787/233792577-e4cfb024-c985-412b-bfb8-4c5f5621db2f.png">

-2. Then, job seekers can search for job vacancies and chooose which job he or she wants to apply for.
-Company will then recieve CV.
+2. The basic idea is that job-seekers can apply for the job they want and the company will get their applications (in this scenerio, applier’s CV contract address).
+It’s worth mention that with UniRep, a company can confirm an applier have met there requirement by not revealing applier's whole CV.

 <img width="567" alt="截圖 2023-04-22 下午11 22 37" src="https://user-images.githubusercontent.com/125814787/233793007-221153f2-2e5e-432c-82c0-d6d1013fe74c.png">

 3. At last, Companies tell the job seeker whether he or she is admited or not.